 Incidence of polycythemia is about 3 to 4% (range 0.4 to 12%), and about half of infants with polycythemia have hyperviscosity.

 Dehydration causing relative hemoconcentration and an elevated Hct mimics polycythemia, but RBC mass is not increased.
-Causes of true polycythemia include intrauterine hypoxia, perinatal asphyxia, placental transfusion (including twin-to-twin transfusion), some congenital abnormalities (eg, cyanotic congenital heart disease, renovascular malformations, congenital adrenal hyperplasia), certain delivery procedures (eg, delayed cord clamping, holding neonate below the level of the mother before cord clamping, stripping the cord toward the neonate at delivery), maternal insulin-dependent diabetes, Down syndrome, Beckwith-Wiedemann syndrome, and intrauterine growth restriction.
+Causes of true polycythemia include intrauterine hypoxia, perinatal asphyxia, placental transfusion (including twin-to-twin transfusion), some congenital abnormalities (eg, cyanotic congenital heart disease, renovascular malformations, congenital adrenal hyperplasia), certain delivery procedures (eg, delayed cord clamping, holding neonate below the level of the mother before cord clamping, stripping the cord toward the neonate at delivery), maternal insulin-dependent diabetes, Down syndrome or other trisomies, Beckwith-Wiedemann syndrome, and intrauterine growth restriction.
 Polycythemia is also more common when the mother resides at a high altitude.
 Premature infants rarely develop hyperviscosity syndrome.

 Symptoms and Signs

 Symptoms and signs of hyperviscosity syndrome are those of heart failure, thrombosis (cerebral and renal vessels), and CNS dysfunction, including tachypnea, respiratory distress, cyanosis, plethora, apnea, lethargy, irritability, hypotonia, tremulousness, seizures, and feeding problems.
 Renal vein thrombosis may also cause renal tubular damage, proteinuria, or both.